 The ATUS, sponsored by the Bureau of Labor Statistics and conducted by the U.S. Census Bureau, interviews about 13,000 respondents age 15 or older annually.
-The survey provides nationally representative estimates of how, where, and with whom Americans spend their time.
+The survey provides nationally representative estimates of how, where, and with whom U.S individuals spend their time.
 Over the 2006-2008 survey period, ERS sponsored the Eating and Health Module.
 The module contains questions on whether respondents ate or drank while engaged in other activities, such as driving or watching TV; general health, height, and weight; participation in the Food Stamp Program; children's consumption of meals obtained at school; grocery shopping and meal preparation; and household income.
 More information can be found on the ERS website—see Eating and Health Module (ATUS).

-The National Collaborative on Childhood Obesity Research (NCCOR) has launched a new, free online resource to help researchers and practitioners more easily investigate childhood obesity in America.
+The National Collaborative on Childhood Obesity Research (NCCOR) has launched a new, free online resource to help researchers and practitioners more easily investigate childhood obesity in the United States.
 The Catalogue of Surveillance Systems describes in detail existing surveillance systems that collect data related to childhood obesity so that researchers can identify surveillance systems to meet their research and program needs; compare attributes across systems; find information about the systems; and link directly to the systems to download data or other information.
 The Catalogue provides one-stop access to more than 75 surveys and other data sets, allowing users to search and select surveys that provide a wealth of data at the National, State, and local levels on a range of variables, including school policies and health outcomes, as well as eating and exercise behaviors.
 Health officials at the city and State level also can find data related to their programs.
 For more information, see the National Collaborative on Childhood Obesity Research (NCCOR) website.

 The CE is an annual survey of household expenditures conducted by the U.S. Bureau of Labor Statistics, U.S. Department of Labor.
 The survey has three major objectives: (1) to provide information on consumer expenditures to support revisions to the Consumer Price Index market basket; (2) to provide a flexible set of data serving a wide variety of social and economic analyses; and (3) to provide a continuous body of detailed expenditure and income data for research purposes.
 The survey is comprised of two independent household components: a quarterly interview survey for broad expenditure categories and a weekly diary survey for small frequently purchased items, such as individual food items, gasoline, stamps, and other miscellaneous items.
 The data set includes information on age, race, sex, household size, income, geographic region, and Food Stamp Program participation.
 For more information, see the Bureau of Labor Statistics' CE website.